MuksudulIslam/Quiz-Bank-Java-project/README.md

 ### 1. User Authentication

-- Admin Login: Admin can login securely wit their credentials.
+- Admin Login: Admin can login securely with their credentials.
 - Student Login: Students can gain access for quizzes using their credentials.

 ### 2. Admin Dashboard